CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot Power Query window](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.024.png)

 1. Navigate back to the **browser**.
 You should be in the Dataflow we were working on.
-1. On the left panel under select **Queries** panel and enter **Ctrl+V** (currently right click Paste is not supported).
+1. On the left panel select the **Queries** panel and enter Ctrl+V (currently right click Paste is not supported).

    ![A screenshot Dataflow queries](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.025.png)

    Notice ADLS Base Folder (2) is copied as well.
 This is because States refers to ADLS Base Folder in Power BI Desktop, but we already have ADLS Base Folder.
 Let’s solve this.

 1. Select **States** query.
 1. From the **right panel**, under **Applied** **steps**, select **Source**.